Lachlan00/EasyCite/README.md

 - scidownl.scihub
 - termcolor

-## Obligatory "do not use this illegally" statement
+## Statement

-Do not do illegal things with this.
+Do not do illegal things with this..